CSFC 2025 Priority Bill List

 • Identify state resources available to assist in addressing the regional opportunity or challenge.

-The bill allows the department to seek, accept, and expend gifts, grants, or donations to cover the costs in implementing the bill.
-Only after the department has received sufficient gifts, grants, or donations to implement the bill is the commission created and able to meet.
+The act allows the department to seek, accept, and expend gifts, grants, or donations to cover the costs of implementing the act.
+Only after the department has received sufficient gifts, grants, or donations to implement the act is the commission created and able to meet.

 Status: 2/10/2025 Introduced In House - Assigned to Transportation, Housing & Local Government